Meet Our 2024-25 Team!

 dbernstein@francophoneschool.org

-Hello!
-My name is Daniela Bernstein (they/them) and I am excited to join FCSO as the school counselor for the ’24-’25 school year.
-I bring a background in education to the role, having previously worked as an educator at Downtown Charter Academy in Oakland for nearly five years.
-I earned my M.S.W. at Smith College School for Social Work and received my B.A. from Stanford University.
-The school-wide goal of fostering a sense of belonging for everyone is particularly galvanizing to me- I believe in collective liberation and that none of us are free until all of us are free, and aim to work towards that in all ways.
-I look forward to supporting our students, promoting social-emotional learning, and getting to know all FCSO learners, families, and staff.
-When I’m not at school, I like to take long neighborhood walks, attempt elaborate baking projects, and cook for loved ones.
-I’d love to hear about your favorite dessert spot in the Bay!
+Daniela Bernstein (they/them) is excited to join FCSO as the school counselor for the ’24-’25 school year.
+Daniela brings a background in education to the role, having previously worked as an educator at Downtown Charter Academy in Oakland for nearly five years.
+Daniela earned their M.S.W. at Smith College School for Social Work and received their B.A. from Stanford University.
+The school-wide goal of fostering a sense of belonging for everyone is particularly galvanizing to Daniela- they believe in collective liberation and that none of us are free until all of us are free, and Daniela aims to work towards that in all ways.
+Daniela looks forward to supporting the Francophone students, promoting social-emotional learning, and getting to know all FCSO learners, families, and staff.
+When Daniela is not at school, they like to take long neighborhood walks, attempt elaborate baking projects, and cook for loved ones.
+They would love to hear about your favorite dessert spot in the Bay!

 Ella Knox - Special Education Teacher